-- The proposal does not block nor obscure any significant or scenic views or outlooks. - The planning proposal seeks to increase the height limit of the site to 20m but the site specific DCP will limit development adjacent to the eastern boundary
+- The proposal does not block nor obscure any significant or scenic views or outlooks. - The planning proposal seeks to increase the height limit of the site to 15m but the site specific DCP will limit development adjacent to the eastern boundary

-- to 2 storeys and 4-6 storeys adjacent to the southern boundary.
-This stepping of the heights can be seen in this viewpoint. - The highest building is located centrally to the southern boundary with the buildings stepping down towards the western and eastern boundaries.
-This variation in building heights reduces the overall visual impact of the proposal.
+- to 2 storeys and 4/5 storeys adjacent to the southern boundary.
+This stepping of the heights can be seen in this viewpoint. - Variation in building heights reduces the overall visual impact of the proposal.
 The proposal appears to nestle into its surroundings. - The separations between buildings of a minimum of 12m provides view corridors throughout the site from the southern boundary.
 This maintains the extent and 'expansive' nature of the view.
 Within these building separations trees will be planted.
 Hence, the sense of 'greenness' is maintained in the foreground and upheld in the background to not appear visually jarring to the casual observer. - The natural topography of the site allows the buildings to set into the natural depressions in the landscape.
 This allows for the proposal to integrate with the surroundings and not have any adverse visual impacts. - The built form will be controlled by the site specific DCP that will setback the buildings 15m from the boundary.
 These building setbacks coupled with the retention and planting of landscaping will ensure the built form blends in with the natural environment and does not appear visually jarring to the casual observer. - Importantly, from this viewpoint the proposed built form will appear recessive behind the existing mature trees visible from Bristol Street given the extensive setback.
 This will further be enhanced by new landscaped areas within the site. - The crowns of the trees within this view extend beyond the maximum height of the buildings, and will remain as the dominant feature when viewed from the public domain in most instances.
 The heritage trees within Sherwood Scrubs remain visible and continue to act as a point of orientation for bypassers. - The trees in this view are dictating the horizon not the built form and this is being maintained with the new proposal.